5 Day London Itinerary | Spend an Epic 5 Days In London

 Tower of London

-You will read everywhere that it is ideal you get here early.
+You will read everywhere that it is ideal for you to get here early.
 Hence, it makes sense you make the trip to the Tower of London the first thing on the list.

 With 1,000 years of history, the Tower of London is worth exploring, so get your London Pass ready and get going as early as you can.
 The Tower of London opens at 9:00 am.